 Overall, windsurfing gear is surprisingly durable and resistant to normal wear and tear.
 Ironically, the wind is your equipment’s greatest enemy, that’s why it is important to keep the mast positioned in the direction the wind is coming from, especially when you’re on the beach.
 This will prevent your sail from getting flipped around and punctured.
 Also, be mindful when putting your board on the roof of your car—if you walk away without having tied it down, it could easily blow off into the parking lot.

-If you have any questions about the condition of your equipment, feel free to give us a call at 727-656-6569.
+If you have any questions about the condition of your equipment, feel free to contact us.